-Our consolidated financial statements include the accounts of (i) Omega, (ii) OHI Holdco (iii) Omega OP and (iv) all direct and indirect wholly owned subsidiaries of Omega.
-All intercompany accounts and transactions have been eliminated in consolidation, and our net earnings are reduced by the portion of net earnings attributable to noncontrolling interests.
+Our consolidated financial statements include the accounts of (i) Omega, (ii) Omega OP and (iii) all direct and indirect wholly-owned subsidiaries of Omega.
+All inter-company accounts and transactions have been eliminated in consolidation, and our net earnings are reduced by the portion of net earnings attributable to noncontrolling interests.